JohnEarnest/ok/docs/Manual.md

 		  10010b
 		1 0 0 1 0

 	Byte lists consist of `0x` followed by an even number of hexadecimal digits.
-Each byte is interpreted as the equivalent ascii character for prettyprinting purposes.
+Each byte is interpreted as the equivalent ascii character for prettyprinting purposes if it is in the printable range (32-127).
+If only two digits are provided, this literal form will produce a lone character, rather than a 1-length list.

 		0x414243
 		0x6a6b